10 ideas for selling your (unattractive) product on Instagram

 10. Use geo-tagging.

 If you’re an actual store (not literally you, but you get it), it’s really useful to tag your location.
 That’ll attract people who didn’t know your store is just around the corner.
-Tag other places of interest on your photo to get some love from other brands on Instagram.
+Tag other places of interest in your photo to get some love from other brands on Instagram.

 The main goals of Instagram are spreading brand awareness, building relationships, and conducting market research.
 However, it all depends on your marketing strategy.
 With the right approach, you can get to the end of the sales funnel with Instagram.
-To reach best results, promote your Instagram account through email, your website and other social media platforms.
+To reach the best results, promote your Instagram account through email, your website, and other social media platforms.
 And make sure you:

 - Post regularly;